vcerovski/binfix/README.md

 `#'my-fun` -- function `my-fun` will be applied to the untransformed RHS.

-`:splitter` -- OP splits the expr at this point.
+`:split` -- OP splits the expr at this point.

 `:rhs-args` -- OP takes LHS as 1st and RHS as remaining arguments.